ericcong/FileDepot/README.md

   No Payload.

 ### Locker
-- `GET /lockers`: Returns the IDs of all lockers owned by the requesting App which have the specified range of expiration timestamp.
+- `GET /lockers`: Returns the IDs of all lockers owned by the requesting App which have the specified range of expiration timestamp, or specified attributes.
   Query format:
 ```
-min_expires: min expiration timestamp.
+min_expires: Integer.
+Min expiration timestamp.
-max_expires: max expiration timestamp.
+max_expires: Integer.
+Max expiration timestamp.
+with_attributes: List of Strings.
+The attributes that the returning lockers should have.
+without_attributes: List of Strings.
+The attributes that the returning lockers shouldn't have.
 ```

 - `GET /lockers/:id`: Returns the Locker entity if exists.